How Much Does a Contractor License Cost? Complete Fee Breakdown

 Exam Fees

 Most states require two exams: a business and law exam plus a trade-specific exam.
 Each exam typically costs $50-$150 per sitting.
-In Florida, the exam fee is $295 for all three sections.
-Arizona charges $54 for the Statutes and Rules exam plus $66 for the trade exam -- $120 total.
+Florida does not charge a separate exam fee -- it bundles examination into a single $335 combined application-and-examination fee.
+Arizona charges $61 for the Statutes and Rules exam plus $66 for the trade exam -- $127 total.
 If you fail and need to retake, you pay the exam fee again.

 License Issuance Fees